What to Expect in the Film Major

 To fulfill the major, students must complete satisfactorily ten Film Studies courses, including:

-- Two of Three Introductory Courses: Film 304: History of World Cinema to the 1960's, Film 307: The Language of Hollywood: Styles, Storytelling, and Technology, and Film 310: Introduction to Film Analysis
+- Two Introductory Courses: Film 304: History of World Cinema to the 1960's and Film 307: The Language of Hollywood: Styles

 - One basic production course (Film 450: Sight and Sound Workshop or Film 451: Introduction to Digital Filmmaking)